 ELID030 was located on the west side of Zone 1 to determine if the higher-grade mineralization in ELID020 continued to the west.
 The drill hole penetrated thick, unconsolidated colluvial cover and intersected a short interval of weakly mineralized sedimentary host rock before entering the lower-grade porphyry complex at the centre of Zone 1.
 The hole demonstrated that the porphyry complex is not a simple elliptical shape as interpreted previously.
 Geologic evidence from the drilling shows that the porphyry complex was emplaced into well-mineralized sedimentary host rock.
-Current drilling information suggests the internal higher-grade mineralized zone is displaced to the south by intrusion of the porphyry complex, which is supported by hole ELID020 on the north side of the porphyry complex and hole ELID023 on the south side of the porphyry complex and the internal higher-grade zone.
+Current drilling information suggests the internal higher-grade mineralized zone is displaced to the south by intrusion of the porphyry complex, which is supported by hole ELID020 on the north side of the porphyry complex and hole ELID023 on the south side of the porphyry complex.
+Further drilling will be required in this area to constrain the position of the porphyry complex and the internal higher-grade zone.